HUNGARY

 Export Atlas in PDF

-Hungary has a population of 9.6 million people and a GDP of €196bn in 2023.
-The country belongs to the group of high-income countries.
-It has been a NATO member since 1999 and became a member of the European Union in May 2004, but remains outside the Eurozone.
+With a population of 9.5 million and a forecasted GDP of $237bn in 2025,Hungary belongs to the group of high-income countries.
+It is a member of the European Union, but remains outside the Eurozone.

 Hungary’s GDP contracted in 2023 due to high inflation and interest rates and weaker external demand.
 A gradual recovery is expected as economic activity began to recover in 2024-Q1, with inflation at 3.7% mid 2024.
 In 2023, public debt was down to 73.5% of GDP from 80% in 2020, but it is expected to slightly rise to 74.3% in 2024.
 Nevertheless, GDP is expected to grow by 2.4% in 2024 and 3.5% in 2025.